 Use the boxes in which the test materials were delivered for return shipping.
-If these boxes were damaged in the original shipment, use sturdy replacement boxes or place an additional order on the PearsonAccess^{next} website at http://pearsonaccessnext.com.
+If these boxes were damaged in the original shipment, use sturdy replacement boxes or place an additional order in ADAM at https://ltr.adamexam.com/#/.

 Place all nonscorable materials in the shipping boxes.
 Do NOT place more than one school's materials in a box.
 Ensure that NO extraneous materials are returned (e.g., scratch paper, rulers, manuals).